2012–13 Australian bushfire season: January

-South Australia

 November

 On 11 November, a fire ignited on private property west of Sleaford Mere, near Port Lincoln.
 The fire ultimately burned 1800 ha of scrub, grassland and pasture and impacted the community of Tulka; 14 cabins on the foreshore at Sleaford Mere, 2 homes, a caravan, a campervan, several sheds and four other vehicles were destroyed and 300 head of livestock died.

 January

 On 4 February, a fire ignited near Finniss during temperatures of up to 43.8 C in the region.
 During the afternoon, the fire was brought under control by 60 firefighters, supported by firefighting aircraft.
 Approximately 300 ha of crops, farmland and vineyards were burned by the fire and a 1 km portion of rail tracks for the Steam Ranger was destroyed.

 May

 On 9 May, a private burn-off north of Cherryville in the Adelaide Hills escaped the landowner's control and burnt east into inaccessible countryside.
 More than 250 Country Fire Service volunteers and four aerial water bombers took three days to contain the fire, assisted by rain on the evening of the third day.
 The fire burned at least 670 ha of scrub and pasture and impacted the community of Cherryville; one house and two sheds were destroyed and two firefighters were treated for minor injuries.
 The fire was notable in that it occurred outside the fire-ban season, leading to calls that the season should be extended.